gvwilson/sensibleadventures/madica-roo/madica-roo.md

 she didn't want to.

 But the pillar wasn't the only thing in the square.
-Bluster and Bravo Gruff were sitting on the waist-high stone wall that surrounded the pillar pitching pebbles at it with bored expressions on their faces.
+Bluster and Bravo Gruff were sitting on the unfinished brick wall that surrounded the pillar pitching pebbles at it with bored expressions on their faces.
 For a heartbeat Maddy thought they would be able to hurry by unnoticed, but then Bluster caught sight of them and nudged his twin brother.